huggingface/diffusers/examples/community/README.md

 python -m pip install intel_extension_for_pytorch==<version_name> -f https://developer.intel.com/ipex-whl-stable-cpu
 ```

-2. After pipeline initialization, `prepare_for_ipex()` should be called to enable IPEX accelaration.
+2. After pipeline initialization, `prepare_for_ipex()` should be called to enable IPEX acceleration.
 Supported inference datatypes are Float32 and BFloat16.

 **Note:** The setting of generated image height/width for `prepare_for_ipex()` should be same as the setting of pipeline inference.